Code

 Introduction to the module

-Elective course only some learners have chosen this module.
-In this module, the students will learn about the importance of management of information systems within our society and its strategic relevance to organizations.
-They will become aware of emerging digital phenomenon that impact digital society, digital work and digital innovation domains.
+Elective course: Only a few students chose this module.
+In this module, students will discover the importance of information systems management in our society and its strategic relevance for organizations.
+They will become aware of emerging digital phenomena that impact the digital society, digital work, and areas of digital innovation.

 Learning goals/Programme objectives